writethedocs/www/docs/conf/portland/2018/press-kit.rst

   I'd like to attend Write the Docs in Portland, 6-8 May 2018.
 A three-day event that explores the art and science of documentation.
 The conference covers topics related to documentation in the software industry.

-  Write the Docs brings everyone who writes the docs together in the same room: Writers, Developers, Developer Relations, and Support Staff, which makes it an ideal networking opportunity.
+  Write the Docs brings everyone who writes the docs together in the same room: Writers, Developers, Developer Relations, and Support Staff, which makes it an ideal networking opportunity .

   There is a single talk track, a parallel unconference event and a writing day.
 The `sessions from 2017 <http://www.writethedocs.org/conf/na/2017/speakers/>`_ provide a reasonable idea of what to expect.